 Unfortunately, you cannot broadcast information with portals; if you want to communicate the same message to multiple people, you have to open a portal to each one, which quickly becomes prohibitively expensive as audience size grows.
 Usually, important news is converted into sound/light signals and portaled to a town's communication centre, then converted into analog media like newspapers and distributed to individual people from there.

 The advent of keyed magitech allowed engineers to link large groups of fast-processing logic circuits, ushering in a new age of digital technology.
-High-resolution videos and audio can be sent through portal links, and fancier phones even have simple video games built in.
+High-resolution videos and audio can be sent through portal links.
 However, due to the broadcasting problem, computer networks are still limited to small intranets of a few machines each.

 Since long-range attack spells are fairly easy to learn, almost all personal weapons are melee.
 Swords and spears are the most common, but since most of the people using these weapons are adventurers (read: independent weirdos with too much money), there is a baffling variety of strange and specialized weapons in existence.
 Weapons can be "enchanted" with simple spell circuits powered by the wielder's mana to customize them even further.

 Artillery and siege engines are rare; usually, mages serve that role.
 The typical army formation has several mobile tents full of mages at the very back, who work together to cast large complex spells that rain fire down upon the enemies.
 However, Orlis has recently developed war machines capable of casting spells faster than a group of mages and from longer distances, and their involvement secured Orlis's victory in the latest Orlis-Wywick war.